Boluwatito-Adigun/Boluwatito-Adigun/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My interest in computer, networks, and softwares has led me to develop a passion for cybersecurity, and I am now eager to transition into this field.
+I’m looking for an entry-level cybersecurity position that will foster my drive and thirst for knowledge while protecting critical infrastructures.

 ## Skills